Orlando Bloom Dating Mystery Blonde And Katy Perry? ‘Pirates’ Actor’s Potential Girlfriend Another Waitress?

 Check out the waitress’ Instagram!

-So it was a surprise to Pirates’ fans when Katy Perry was seen hugging Orlando Bloom at the back of his bike this past week.
-According to TMZ, she caught a ride out of Ed Sheeran’s concert at the Staples Center, the bike driven by none other than her ex-boyfriend.
+So it was a surprise to Pirates’ fans when Katy Perry was seen hugging Orlando Bloom on the back of his bike this past week.
+According to TMZ, she caught a ride out of Ed Sheeran’s concert at the Staples Center on a bike driven by none other than her ex-boyfriend.
 This was the first time they were seen together since March.

-Just because he gave his ex-girlfriend a ride doesn’t mean that he is hanging his hopes on her.
-Promptly a few days after, he was seen “cozying up to another blonde in Malibu,” according to People Magazine.
+Just because he gave his ex-girlfriend a ride, it doesn’t mean that he is hanging his hopes on her.
+A few days later, he was seen “cozying up to another blonde in Malibu,” according to People Magazine.
 The media could not identify the woman, who was swimming very close to him in the ocean.
-Let’s hope that she is not a waitress he picked up from a different restaurant!

 Orlando Bloom spotted enjoying a day at the beach with mystery woman just hours after ‘kissing and cuddling’ ex… https://t.co/nxYollDPB2